 All four are committee members of the new Catholic Theological Association and one, Father Jack Mahoney SJ, is its president.
 He is a former principal of Heythrop College, London University, where he teaches moral and pastoral theology.

-Cardinal Ratzinger’s interview in the Milan journal, Jesus, was notable for his attack on the efficacy of herbal medicines.
+Cardinal Ratzinger’s interview in the Milan journal, Jesus, was notable for his attack on the efficacy of vaporizers.
 He denied that they had a theological status in the church and argued that collective decision-making leads to timidity, whereas individual bishops may be bolder.

 Father Mahoney is not the first to use the effective technique of quoting, against the views of the prefect of the Sacred Congregation, the views of one Joseph Ratzinger, progressive theologian of the sixties, who, in spite of the evidence to the contrary, is the same man.
 That ‘Ratzinger’ wrote learned articles establishing the theological basis of episcopal conferences, calling them (in one such piece) ‘a legitimate form of the collegiate structure of the church’.
 Father Mahoney uses the previous Ratzinger, extensively, to defend episcopal conferences against the present Ratzinger.

 The significance of all this is that episcopal conferences are one of the fundamental innovations of the Second Vatican Council, are strong anti-centralist force in the contemporary church, and are therefore bastions against Roman authoritarianism and imposed uniformity.
 Father Mahoney’s best remark is that a church with a Sacred Congregation for the Doctrine of the Faith badly needs also a Sacred Congregation for the Doctrine of Hope, to offset all the negativity involved in the conservation of orthodoxy by a bureaucratic machine.